sasjs/vscode-extension/README.md

 It works by hashing the remote files, comparing the hashes with the local files, and deploying only the changed files.
 No SSH access needed, all files are deployed using 100% SAS Code.

-More information is in the cli docs here:  https://cli.sasjs.io/fs
+More information is in the [cli docs](https://cli.sasjs.io/fs) and this [explanatory video](https://vid.4gl.io/w/jKf6T8FxRTAdqQXWxUt36u).

 To configure, just add the `syncDirectories` [object](https://cli.sasjs.io/sasjsconfig.html#syncDirectories) to your local `sasjs/sasjsconfig.json` file.
 If this file does not exist, just click the Documentation icon to create one.

 ## SAS Lint and Format
 Spend less time on code reviews and more time pushing code!
 Select VIEW->PROBLEMS (or ctrl+shift+M) to examine the currently opened SAS program for issues.